-How to Collect 11.4% Royalty Payments From Exxon Mobil Corporation
+How to Collect 11.4% Royalty Payments From Exxon Mobil Corp

 How Exxon Mobil Corporation Could Fund Your Retirement

-I have something of a love-hate relationship with Exxon Mobil Corporation (NYSE:XOM).
+I have something of a love-hate relationship with Exxon Mobil Corp (NYSE:XOM).

 The other day, I pulled into a Mobil gas station.
 My face turned progressively darker shades of red as the price display ticked higher and higher.
 It cost me over $75.00 to fill up the tank—absurd for a sedan.